 We believe Digital Champions are central to achieving digital inclusion and helping people with what they need and want to do online.
 Having the right Digital Champions with the right training in the right place can support your communities in a variety of different ways.

-- Digital Leaders — people in strategic positions who understand the vital role of digital inclusion in service transformation.
+- Digital Leaders: people in strategic positions who understand the vital role of digital inclusion in service transformation.
 These leaders are vital if you want lasting, systemic change to happen across an area or a service.

-- Professional Digital Champions — dedicated outreach workers who are recruited by an organisation, partnership or by us at Citizens Online to work solely as a Digital Champion.
+- Professional Digital Champions: dedicated outreach workers who are recruited by an organisation, partnership, or directly by us at Citizens Online to work solely as a Digital Champion.
 This person can often be a “Super Champion” – the driving force of a project, training and inspiring others.

-- Embedded Digital Champions — who work in a specific role, such as a Job Centre Plus, Citizens Advice branch, or an HR or training department, but who integrate Digital Champion work into their role.
+- Embedded Digital Champions — people who work in a specific role, such as being a Job Centre Plus advisor, a Citizens Advice counsellor, or in HR or training, who integrate Digital Champion work into their role.
 They’re being a digital champion, helping colleagues and service users, all the time… it just isn’t in their job title.

 - Volunteer Digital Champions: people who are recruited and trained by an organisation or partnership to support digital inclusion work, but are unpaid.
 They may be helping out at a drop-in, internet cafe, church hall, or library.
 Even just an hour or two a week can make a life-changing difference to someone.
 Find out more about volunteering with Citizens Online.